Car Accident Trial Process in DC

 Only some court cases go according to plan.
 The claimant may be eligible to appeal their court case in certain situations.
 The plaintiff can generally only appeal a case if there was a mistake of law at the trial level.
 So, if the plaintiff does not like a finding of fact and determination by the jury or the judge about who is at fault, how bad the injuries were, or the value of the case, that is likely unappealable.
 Appealing a DC car accident case requires following the letter of the law.
 Understand that it is not easy to make it to the appellate level.

-Here, we discuss three of the most important standards of review at the District of Columbia Court of Appeals.
+Here, we discuss three of the District of Columbia Court of Appeals’s most important standards of review.

 De Novo